GoogleCloudPlatform/jit-groups/doc/site/sources/docs/development-environment.md

 Make sure both `java` and `mvn` are available in your `PATH`.

+## Prepare a development project

+To run JIT Groups locally, you need a development project.
+The quickest way to set up a project is to do the following:

-You also need a Google Cloud development project.
-Follow the instructions in [Manage just-in-time privileged access to projects :octicons-link-external-16:](https://cloud.google.com/architecture/manage-just-in-time-privileged-access-to-project) to prepare a project.
+1. Follow the instructions in [Deploy JIT Groups](jitgroups-deploy.md) to deploy JIT Groups to a development project.
+1. Grant your own user account the _Service Account Token Creator_ on the service account used by JIT Groups.

 ## Run locally